zooniverse/front-end-monorepo/docs/arch/adr-5.md

 ## Consequences

 - This is a fundamental change to the way we structure the classifier, and devs will need to be educated on the changes.
+- We will need to request an update to add `steps` as a property to the workflows resource.
+- JSON does not directly support ES Maps, so storing them in the database will involve one of two options:
+  - Use a javascript helper library that has full support for map to [serialize](https://github.com/sonnyp/JSON8/tree/master/packages/json8#ooserialize) it as an object (maps are a sub-class of objects) and JSON [parse](https://github.com/sonnyp/JSON8/tree/master/packages/json8#ooparse) back to a map.
+This would probably be preferred since it would make sure our serialization and parsing is consistent and the keys we are using are strings, so it would be a straight forward conversion to a standard object.
+  - Manage the type conversion ourselves.
+We'd have to choose storing as an array, object, or stringifying.
+Examples on how to do this: http://2ality.com/2015/08/es6-map-json.html or http://exploringjs.com/es6/ch_maps-sets.html#_arbitrary-maps-as-json-via-arrays-of-pairs.
 - Since the tasks object is not being changed, we should have backwards compatibility with classifier exports and aggregation, but this needs confirmation before implementation.
 - We will need to be able to describe steps, tasks and notifications in a serializable format, such as a plain unique name string, as this is a requirement of [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree#tree-semantics-in-detail).
-Steps can from the start be ES6 Maps while tasks and notifications can be converted to ES6 Maps as needed programmatically.
+Steps, tasks, and notifications can be converted to ES6 Maps as needed programmatically to provide a serializable key for Mobx-state-tree to use.
-- The Project Builder will need some way of allowing workflow tasks to be grouped similarly to the existing combo task, and that will be parseable as a workflow step.
+- The Project Builder will need a UI update to be able to group tasks into steps.